How busy is it right now?

 - Of course!
 You can book again as long as you are within the booking window for a particular entry time and there is still availability during that time.

 - Our staff will constantly be on the prowl to wipe down high-touch surfaces such as counter tops, cubbies, & waiver stations.
-We will also be adding an additional hand washing station right inside our entrance, and there will be more hand sanitizer stations throughout the facility to make sure that you are always only a few steps away from clean hands!
+We have installed an additional hand washing station near our entrance, and there will be more hand sanitizer stations throughout the facility to make sure that you are always only a few steps away from clean hands!

 What about the climbing holds?